 The health care field is growing increasingly complex, and many nurse leaders will soon retire.
-Primarily, the baby boomer generation in conjunction with the changing dynamics in the United States health care marketplace have congealed to place a heavy burden on care provider facilities attempting to maintain sufficient organizational leadership.
+Primarily, the baby boomer generation in conjunction with the changing dynamics in the United States health care marketplace has congealed to place a heavy burden on care provider facilities attempting to maintain sufficient organizational leadership.

-As result, many nurse administrators may experience apprehension over being thrust into leadership roles earlier in their careers than expected.
+As a result, many nurse administrators may experience apprehension over being thrust into leadership roles earlier in their careers than expected.
 Despite this, the practitioners share a desire to contribute to the organization in a positive way by spearheading initiatives that produce improvements.
 Overall, new nurse leaders are optimistic, yet cautious, about possible future developments that they might deliver.

 Core Competencies for Nurse Leaders